About Matthew Bason

 In May 2014, Matthew became a concert artiste and demonstrator for Allen Organs U.K. - builders of some of the finest digital classical and theatre organs.
 He launched the new Q315T organ at the Blackpool Organ and Keyboard Festival, and can be heard in "concert" and "demonstrator" modes at many of the major organ and keyboard music festivals.

-In September 2015, Matthew joined the team of resident organists at The Scarborough Fair Collection, in Filey, North Yorkshire.
-On selected days during the season he entertains visitors with great music on the Collection's Wurlitzer Organ.
+From September 2015 to June 2017, Matthew was on the team of resident organists at The Scarborough Fair Collection, in Filey, North Yorkshire.
+On selected days during the season he entertained visitors with great music on the Collection's Wurlitzer Organ.
+He is now one of the resident pianists at The Quod, Oxford, performing jazz piano, alongside his continuing engagements elsewhere.